 Meanwhile, in a large saucepan combine the sugar, corn syrup and ¼ cup water.
 Clip a candy thermometer to the side of the pan with the tip of the thermometer resting near but not touching the bottom of the pan.

 Cook the syrup mixture over high heat until it reaches 275 degrees.
 Lower the heat to medium and add the butter.
 Stir until melted.

 Add peanuts.
 Continue cooking, stirring continuously for about five more minutes, until the syrup begins to turn brown and the thermometer reads 300 degrees.

 Remove from heat.
 Add the baking soda solution you have set aside and the vanilla.

 Working quickly and carefully, fold in the softened peanut butter, stirring gently.
 Then pour the candy mixture onto the prepared baking sheet.
-Spreading it as thin as possible.
-To quote Cathy at Wives with Knives, "The key word here is quickly."
+Working quickly, spread it as thin as possible.

 Once cool, break the brittle into large tiles or bite sized pieces.
 Package some for gift giving and share the rest.
 It makes quite a bit but it won't last long.